Priyadarsini-0303/Priyadarsini-0303/README.md

 ### 🧪 A AI Quality Engineering Enthusiast

-**"Intelligence without reliability is innovation unfinished."** While AI development pushes the boundaries of what's possible, AI testing ensures those possibilities can be trusted.
+**"Intelligence without reliability is innovation unfinished."** perfectly captures how I view the role of AI in the real world.
+While AI development pushes the boundaries of what's possible, AI testing ensures those possibilities can be trusted.
 I'm passionate about exploring **AI Testing**, **LLM Evaluation**, and **Quality Engineering** to help build intelligent systems that are not only powerful, but also reliable, trustworthy, and production-ready.

 ## 🔍 Focus Areas